H. H. JIGDAL DAGCHEN SAKYA

-Dagchen Rinpoche has resided in Seattle since 1960 along with his wife, five sons and other family members.
-Appreciating the benefits of American freedom and prosperity, he works actively to help preserve and share the Tibetan Buddhist tradition.
-To this end he has given extensive empowerments and teachings throughout the United States, Canada, Europe and Asia.
+Dagchen Rinpoche resided in Seattle since 1960 along with his wife, five sons and other family members.
+Appreciating the benefits of American freedom and prosperity, he worked actively to help preserve and share the Tibetan Buddhist tradition.
+To this end he had given extensive empowerments and teachings throughout the United States, Canada, Europe and Asia.
 In 1974 Dagchen Rinpoche co-founded with Dezhung Rinpoche the original Dharma Center called Sakya Tegchen Choling.
 In 1984, the group reorganized and the name Sakya Monastery of Tibetan Buddhism was adopted.
 H.H.
 Jigdal Dachen Sakya established Sakya Monastery as a seat of cultural and religious learning in the West.

 H. H. TRINLEY SAKYAPA (1934 – 1997)